simakma5/obsidian-vault/Obsidian Vault/Thesis/Design notes.md

 | Probe length   | $\approx 3\lambda_0/16$    | $10.22\ \mathrm{mm}$   | $12.22\ \mathrm{mm}$ |

 > [!info] Comments on deviations from the guidelines
-> The deviation of `Probe1Length` from its guideline value is relatively significant.
+> The deviation of `probe1Length` from its guideline value is relatively significant.
 However, this specific guideline was taken with a grain of salt from the beginning since it was vaguely derived from the standard geometry of rectangular waveguides.

 ### Practical considerations (feed length)

-Apart from the geometrical parameters of the probe, `WaveguideLength` also directly impacts the reflection.
+Apart from the geometrical parameters of the probe, `waveguideLength` also directly impacts the reflection.
 This has neither a general guideline nor a direct impact on the waveform of the resulting S-parameters but it shifts the graph in frequency.
 This allows for the choice of a value that is convenient enough that the minima fits into the design frequency band.
 However, the final value must account for the practical aspect of leaving enough space for further modelling the grating polarizer and Port 2.
 Following the guideline values of the individual parts, the overall waveguide length was set to $140\ \mathrm{mm}$, which should accommodate the whole design nicely.

 > [!note] Choice of waveguide length
 >